Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Step 4: Implement the printResult(double[][] m1, double[][] m2, double[][] m3, char op) method as follows:

 Step 4.1: For each row i from 0 to m1.length - 1, display a row in m1, m2, and m3.
 In the middle row, display the op between m1 and m2 and display the = symbol between m2 and m3.
+Step 5: Implement the main method as follows:

 Step 5.1: Create array m1.
 Enter input for m1.